ghackebeil/pybnb/doc/getting_started/index.rst

 How the Solver Calls the Problem Methods
 ----------------------------------------

-The following block of pseudocode provides a high level overview of how the solver calls the methods on a user-defined problem.
+The following block of pseudocode provides a high-level overview of how the solver calls the methods on a user-defined problem.
 Highlighted lines show where problem methods are called.